Shivesh7856/Shivesh7856/README.md

 ## ✨ Quote

-> "Write code that not only works, but inspires."
+> "Consistency in learning today builds excellence tomorrow."

 ---

-⭐ **If you like my work, consider starring my repositories!**
+⭐ **If you like my work, feel free to star my repositories!**